 Type : doc

 Please make sure to put an accurate t-shirt size down for your child(ren) when registering.
-In order to guarantee your child(ren) receive their shirt on time register before May 16th when our first order is submitted.
-If you register after June 27th we can not guarantee your child(ren) will get a t-shirt.
+In order to guarantee your child(ren) receive their shirt on time register before May 15th when our first order is submitted.
+If you register after June 24th we can not guarantee your child(ren) will get a t-shirt.
 The t-shirt is considered an equipment expense therefore the children only receive one shirt even if they sign up for more than one session.
-We have submitted our last t-shirt order for the summer as of July 1st.
-If you register after this date you child(ren) most likely will not receive a t-shirt.

 Park and Rec is a CLOSED CAMPUS allowing only participants access to facilities during the hours of 8:30-2:30